Michael Benson

 Associate Professor

 Kevin McCluskey received his MFA in theatre design from Indiana University.
 Kevin’s career has taken him to professional theatres and universities around the country where he has designed costumes and makeup for over 100 productions.
 At the University of Mary Washington, his credits include costume design for Les Liaisons Dangereuses, The Tempest, Spring Awakening, Always…Patsy Cline, and Fun Home.
-Kevin also designed the puppets and puppet props for the 2015 production of Avenue Q. Kevin’s specialties include costume history, period style and puppetry.
+Kevin also designed the puppets and puppet props for the 2015 production of Avenue Q. His specialties include costume history, period style and puppetry.

 Office: duPont 326